Listen to the Podcast

 - Heather Sakai also worked on cleaning up our storage areas, which allowed us to store all of the new WMC Fest merch coming in.

-- Bryan and Bill have been interviewing the new group of interns that are coming in over the Summer.
+- Bryan and Bill have been interviewing the new group of interns that are coming in over the Summer to work with the best small business website designers in Cleveland, Go Media.

 Customer Retention: A chapter from Bill’s new book “Drawn To Business: Designed For Success”